Many do not consider or appreciate that they could also, inadvertently, be creating share premium.

 When a company has received share premium, the company must be mindful of its effect on the company’s assessable capital, which is calculated by adding the company’s share capital and its share premium.

 The company’s assessable capital is used to determine the annual government fee (AGF) payable to the Registrar.
 The relevant AGF payable by the company, based on its assessable capital as at August 31of the prior year, is set out in the current table of fees located in the fifth schedule of the Companies Act.

 The AGF increases in bands based on a company’s assessable capital, with the fee ranging from $2,095 to $32,676 in the case of a Bermuda exempted company.

 Thus, it is pertinent to be aware that the amount of share premium on account could impact the AGF payable by the company.
 Payment of the wrong AGF or filing of an incorrect declaration to the Registrar can result in penalty fines.

-This column is part one of two.
-Next, we will discuss the topic of contributed surplus and the potential ramifications if a company’s contributed surplus is not properly recorded.
+This insight on share capital is part one of two, with the article ‘Contributed surplus: It’s not capital!’ taking it one step further and discussing the topic of contributed surplus and the potential ramifications if a company’s contributed surplus is not properly recorded.

 Share premium is any amount paid to a company – in cash or in a consideration other than cash – in exchange for shares that results in the payment of an excess amount over the par value of the shares.
 This additional value must then be recorded in a separate account known as the “share premium account”.

 This column should not be used as a substitute for professional legal advice.
 Before proceeding with any matters discussed here, persons are advised to consult with a lawyer.